cztomczak/cefpython/README.md

 If you are interested in sponsorship opportunities please contact Czarek directly - contact details are available in his [Resume](https://drive.google.com/file/d/17xmoT5Z_zTHkVclqPzrs2aAV64Uiu7fh/view).

-If you would like to sponsor CEF Python development efforts and see your company logo with a link in README, please contact Czarek.
-This README page alone has 1,070 visitors and 2,402 views every two weeks, so your company logo and a website link will be visible to many Python developers.
-The statistics are from Mar 9, 2018.
-Complete statistics are available in this topic on the Forum: [[ANN] Call for sponsors](https://groups.google.com/d/topic/cefpython/CjkZF2P4rMk/discussion).
+If your company would like to sponsor CEF Python development efforts then please contact [Czarek](https://drive.google.com/file/d/17xmoT5Z_zTHkVclqPzrs2aAV64Uiu7fh/view).
+Your company logo would appear below along the others.
+Long term sponsorships are welcome.
+Czarek would love to spend more time on developing this project, but he can't afford doing so in his free time.
+Github statistics are available in this topic on the Forum: [[ANN] Call for sponsors](https://groups.google.com/d/topic/cefpython/CjkZF2P4rMk/discussion).